-Distance learmomg/virtual teaching means bringing your reading interactive notebook to the digital realm.
+Distance learning/virtual teaching means bringing your reading interactive notebook to the digital realm.
 I have been getting a lot of questions about how to gradually build their notebooks with you throughout the year rather than assigning the entire reading interactive notebook at once.
 Luckily, Google Slides™ has an add-on feature that makes this super easy.

 What Is the Add-On That Makes Reading Interactive Notebooks Work Digitally?